Soberat/Control-S1/README.md

 - Remove BP1 jumper - that was in anticipation that somehow 5050 and 4020 WS2812s would not be compatible with each other, but they are, so this bypass is redundant
 - Remove BP2 jumper - that I'm kinda torn on, because I've had boards where I had to bridge it to get the LEDs to work, but not on others.
 I think the best option is to shift the level.
 - Swap level shifer for a single IO from four.

+## License
+See [the LICENSE file](https://github.com/Soberat/Control-S1/blob/master/LICENSE) for how you can use this project yourself!

+## Support
+While I'm not actively working on this project anymore, I still support it.
+If you have found a bug, or have an idea, feel free to submit an issue, or even make the change yourself and create a pull request!

+## Disclaimer
+This product, its' components and author are not affiliated with Native Instruments in any way.
+"Traktor Pro", "Traktor Kontrol", "Traktor Pro Logo" are copyrighted property of Native Instruments, and usage of them direclty or through similarities is not meant as an infringement of the copyright.